andreitablan/Pedagogy-Prime/README.md

 Naming convention for branches is **/feature/lab[n]-v[m]/name_person**, where **n** is the number of the laboratory, **m** is the version of the branch (this helps to create multiple branches for separate purposes).

 ## Laboratory 6
-- Security on frontend and backend, frontend integration
+- Security on frontend and backend
 ## Laboratory 5
 - [Iteration 2](https://drive.google.com/drive/folders/1Ws48RU9TueaKKtXjONbFM_QL16Of_lxD)
 - [BPMN](https://drive.google.com/drive/folders/1delZzB24iUtgdn6AyC3iCBKtIQ17oH-Q)